 BYTE Academic Director

-Jacksubeli's personal mission is to design and propose strategies that help to improve her community.
+Jacksubeli is trained as an intercultural educator and her personal mission is to design and propose strategies that help to improve her community.

 Hugo Gonzolalez Platt